Software Testing Essentials: Types, Techniques, and Best Practices

 **What is Software Testing?**

-• Software testing is the process of evaluating and verifying that a software application or system complies with specified requirements, meets user expectations, and works as intended.
+Software testing is an essential process that ensures a software application or system meets its intended requirements, user expectations, and performance standards.

-• Testing is crucial as it helps in identifying defects and bugs in the software, ensures that the application performs as expected, and contributes to enhancing the overall quality, customer satisfaction, and reliability.
+Testing plays a vital role in identifying bugs and defects, guaranteeing that the software performs as expected, and enhancing overall quality, customer satisfaction, and reliability.

-• The primary goals include validating the software against user requirements, ensuring its functionality and reliability, identifying defects, and ensuring that it meets performance standards.
+The primary objectives of testing are to validate the software against user requirements, ensure its functionality and reliability, detect errors, and meet performance standards.

 Types of Software Testing